tkober/nd0277-data-engineering-with-microsoft-azure-project-2/README.md

 ![alt text](images/divvy_db.png)

 ## Star Schema
-In the following I will to describe the star schema with respect to given business requirements.
+In the following I will describe the star schema with respect to given business requirements.

 ![alt text](images/star_schema_diagram.png)